cnosdb/docs/docs/en/latest/release/changelist.md

 - Add multi-threaded flush, reduce memory copy during writes, optimize the use of some locks and improve write performance.

-addition, there are a series of bug fixes.
+Addition, there are a series of bug fixes.

 ## V2.1.0